DrTimothyAldenDavis/GraphBLAS/README.md

 SuiteSparse:GraphBLAS relies on the following packages (details in the LICENSE file, and in the GraphBLAS User Guide):

-(1) the LZ4 compression package (c) by Yann Collet, appearing here under the BSD-2-clause license.
+(1) LZ4, xxHash, and ZSTD by Yann Collet, appearing here under the BSD2 or BSD3 licenses.

 (2) cpu_features (c) Google, Apache 2.0 license with components (c) IBM and Intel (also Apache 2.0), and the cpu_featurer/ndk_compat component (c)